skempken/rap-spring-demo/README.md

 #rap-spring-demo

-Example project of how RAP may be integrated with Spring.
+Example project of how Eclipse RAP (http://eclipse.org/rap/) may be integrated with Spring into a plain Java web application (WAR packaging).

 ## About
-It shows some aspects of Spring integration:
+This project shows some aspects of RAP/Spring integration.
+I intend to write some blog posts about this, please be patient.
+In the meantime, have a look at the code.

 ### Tapping into Spring web application context
 See classes: